ss3sim/ss3sim/README.md

    structure, call manipulation functions, run `SS3` as needed, and save the output.

-3. `get` and `plot` functions for analyzing and plotting simulation output.
+3. `get` functions for synthesizing the output.

 ![An illustration of the `ss3sim` simulation structure and relevant R functions](https://raw.github.com/seananderson/ss3sim/master/inst/ms/sim-steps.png)